James White (running back): Super Bowl LI

 During Super Bowl LI against the Atlanta Falcons, White had 139 yards from scrimmage (29 rushing, 110 receiving).
 He joined Roger Craig as the only running back with more than 100 receiving yards in a Super Bowl and broke Denver Broncos wide receiver Demaryius Thomas's previous record for most receptions in a Super Bowl, which came in a 43–8 loss to the Seahawks in Super Bowl XLVIII, with 14.
 He scored three touchdowns and a two-point conversion, setting a record for points in a Super Bowl, with 20; that record was tied for the first time in Super Bowl LVII by Jalen Hurts.

 All of White's 20 points in Super Bowl LI came after the Patriots trailed 28–3 midway through the third quarter.
 Danny Amendola's two-point conversion following White's second touchdown tied the game at 28, sending the Super Bowl to overtime for the first time ever.
-During overtime, White delivered the game-winning play by rushing two yards into the end zone for a touchdown as the Patriots won 34–28, becoming the first team in 134 tries to win when trailing by more than 17 points after 3 quarters in a postseason game (the Patriots trailed by 19).
+In overtime, White delivered the game-winning play by rushing two yards into the end zone for a touchdown as the Patriots won 34–28, becoming the first team in 134 tries to win when trailing by more than 17 points after three quarters in a postseason game (the Patriots trailed by 19).
 He was the first player in Super Bowl history to have a touchdown and a two-point conversion in one game.

 Brady, who won the Super Bowl MVP award, said that he believed White should have won the award instead.
-To show his thanks, Brady gave White his MVP prize, a pick up truck, which White accepted.
-Several commentators, as well as Pittsburgh Steelers running back Le'Veon Bell, also believed White should have won the award.
+To show his thanks, Brady gave White his MVP prize, a pick-up truck, which White accepted.
+Several commentators, as well as Pittsburgh Steelers running back Le'Veon Bell, also believed that White should have won the award.

 White was the first player to score in overtime in a Super Bowl and the second player to score the winning touchdown in overtime in an NFL championship game after Alan Ameche, a fellow Wisconsin Badger, who did so for the Baltimore Colts in 1958.